 Older radiators usually have only one valve.
-The non-thermostatic valves of these units have two positions, on and off.
+The non-thermostatic valves of these units either have two positions (on/ off) or they act like a spigot to control the water flow.
 If stuck in either position, your radiator may be unusable or overheat the room it is in.

 You will find a non-thermostatic valve on the lower right or left side of the unit.
 On the other side will be a valve with a cap.
 This apparatus is called the lockshield valve and is an integral part of radiators with and without thermostats.
 The lockshield valve will completely isolate the radiator from the system when closed along with the control valve.